 - Sewing machine

 - Seam ripper

-After sifting through the beautiful colors offered by Sunbrella, I fell in love with the Charcoal Outdoor Fabric.
+After sifting through all the colors offered by Sunbrella, Charcoal Outdoor Fabric was the clear choice.
 This fabric has a slight sheen to it and is very soft compared to most outdoor fabrics which usually have a very rough texture.
 To get started, I used a seam ripper to disassemble the fabric on my current cushions and used this material as a pattern to trace and cut the Sunbrella fabric accurately.

-Once I had all my pieces cut out, I started assembling the zippers.
+Once all the pieces were cut out, I started assembling the zippers.
 To do this, you need to cut one piece of your boxing in half for each cushion you wish to have a zipper on.
 Attach the zipper to the two pieces of fabric using pins.
 This will help ensure that the zipper stays centered on the fabric strip during sewing.

 Once the zipper is attached, flip it over and stitch on either side of the zipper to create a nice professional appearance.

 Now sew all four pieces of your boxing together.

 Pin your boxing to your top and bottom cushion pieces and sew together.
 Remember that your finish sides should all be facing inward and your rough sides and seam should be facing outward while sewing.

 After you have sewn your cushions together, serge or use a zig-zag stitch (if you don’t have a surger) to finish the edges.
 This will ensure strong, long lasting seams.
 Now you’re ready to stuff your cushions.
 The foam from my original cushions was still in good shape so I was able to use these.
 If your cushions are in bad shape, you can pick up new foam at your local craft store.